-is an introduction to medical interpreting.
-This course is designed to develop a basic awareness, knowledge, and skills necessary for language interpretation in health care settings.
-At the completion of this course, students will be able to: describe the roles and responsibilities of a health care interpreter; explain the code of ethics involved in medical interpreting; discuss the similarities and or differences between the biomedical culture and student's own culture, acquire a basic knowledge of common medical conditions, treatments and procedures; gain insight in language and cultural nuances in specific communities; have opportunities to explore and develop other knowledge and skills necessary in the art of interpretation.
+Interpreting in Healthcare Settings I is an introduction to medical interpreting.
+This course is designed to develop the basic awareness, knowledge, and skills necessary for language interpretation in healthcare settings.
+At the completion of this course, students will be able to: describe the roles and responsibilities of a healthcare interpreter; explain the code of ethics involved in medical interpreting; discuss the similarities and differences between the U.S. biomedical culture and other medical cultures; acquire a basic knowledge of common medical conditions, treatments, and procedures; gain insight in language and cultural nuances in specific communities; have opportunities to explore and develop other knowledge and skills necessary in the art of interpretation.